diskoverdata/diskover-docs/source_files/install_indexers.md

 ### Overview

 This process will walk you through installing node workers for your Diskover v2.3+ environment.
-Please note that throughout this guide, the terms **indexers** and **workers** are used interchangeably, as they refer to the same concept.
+Please note that throughout this guide, the terms **indexers** and **workers** are used interchangeably.

 During this process, you will need the latest [Diskover 2.3x zip archive](https://download.diskoverdata.com/).
 Note that this is subject to change to RPMs in the near future.